birc-ctib-2022/bed-1-nassim-el-guezbari/README.md

 How does your method for extracting features work?

+Firstly I make sure the format is "ideal" bed with tabs seperating the 4 couloums.
+Accomplishing this i use
+    parse_line function, in a for loop over the input file, to parse each line of the bedfile.
+Then I define every value into their position (abusing the fact that we are working with input no larger than 3).
+    This is done through naming every position making them alle easily accesible for searching through.
+Afterwards every line that is on the chromosome of interest is added to a list, basicly creating a subset of the
+    input file.
+This is accomplished through the "get_chrom" command.
+Lastly I run through this list checking if a line fits in the designated area, the user has searched for.
+    If the start and end is found within that searched area it gets printed directly to the output.file.
+    This one is accomplished through a for loop, of every line/entry in the list that was made in the earlier step.
+    Then checking if the start and end positions are within the seared interval by an if statement at the end of the loop.

 What is the complexity of the algorithm, as a function of the size of the two input files?
 When you answer this, you need to know that you can get the list of chromosomse from a `query.Table` in constant time, but it does, of course, take longer to run through all the lines in it.

+Not-complex?
+I have avoided any heavy processing by making the code only function for reagion no larger nor smaller than 3.
+    So for the most part i would assume its constant in that i am rather specific with telling it to look at position X, rather than searching for something more general making sure to avoide pitfalls like overlaps.

 Did you, at any point, exploit that our features are on single nucleotides and not larger regions?

+Yes as mention a couple times above, this code would for the most part be unusable for any other sizes than 3.
+    Though that mostly in the query_bed where that is abused in 2 seperate loops.
+Though i also think only "upgrading" those two loops is all thats needed to allow for broader regions.

 If you did, what would it take to handle general regions?

+I am thinking that instead of using positions [0],[1] and [2] i would be able to replave these by the user input.
+    So something along the lines of [0],[chrom_start] and [chrom_end].
+Then we just need to account for overlapping which i think can be done through a while loop, to check if any one line matched something from any other line.